junting/seg2vid/README.md

 ## Models

-The SalGAN presented in our work can be downloaded from the links provided below the figure:
+The Seg2Vid presented in our work can be downloaded from the links provided below the figure:

-SalGAN Architecture
+Seg2Vid Architecture
 ![architecture-fig]

 * [[SalGAN Generator Model (127 MB)]](https://imatge.upc.edu/web/sites/default/files/resources/1720/saliency/2017-salgan/gen_modelWeights0090.npz)